The case against using turf fungicides preventatively.

 In a 2013 article by Harold Winter, he states…’’ Illness does not occur with 100% certainty, but instead with some probability’’… and this holds for turf management.
 In reality, the aim must not be chemical application but instead a combination of cultural practices and getting your plant health and nutrition right!

 This situation is not peculiar to the turf industry.
 The same situation exists in mainstream agriculture where we are now totally reliant on chemical fertilizers and crop protection chemicals to grow food.
+Indirectly this relaince has I believe lead to an increase in the use of biostimulant use in turf.

 Identifying why areas suffer from stress means you are better able to manage them.